rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 <hr class="section-divider">

 You can find the final {{% a_blank "repository on GitHub" "https://github.com/rwieruch/react-graphql-github-apollo" %}}.
 The repository showcases most of the exercise tasks too.
 The application is not feature complete and doesn't cover all edge cases.
-However, I hope the walkthrough of implementing the application with GraphQL and Apollo in React has helped you.
-In the GraphQL with React book, you will continue learning about using GraphQL (and Apollo) in React.
-The previous sections are by far not all to it.
-So I hope you are curious about the GraphQL book and {{% a_blank "sign up for receiving updates" "https://www.getrevue.co/profile/rwieruch" %}}.
-Thank you so much for reading :-)
+In the next sections, you will learn more about different techniques such as testing and local state management with Apollo Client in a React application.
+As exercise, you can try to integrate those extensiosn in this application which you have built in the previous sections.

+{{% read_more "A minimal Apollo Client in React Example" "https://www.robinwieruch.de/react-apollo-client-example" %}}